 A twenty-year old was going through the heartbreak of his “first love” breakup.
 He was devastated and felt like his world would end.
 In an attempt to numb the pain, he drank and took illegal drugs.
 Soon, without reaching out for help or even talking with others, he drove his car at a high rate of speed into a big tree.

 These two real life stories represent a continuum of reasons for suicide.

 Suicide among young people is so common these days.
 When I speak to groups of bereaved parents, about 20% of their children died this way.
 Most recently, a mom told me about her very happy and well-balanced son who was prescribed a generic form of the drug Accutane for his acne.
 He shot himself in the head just a few months later.
 That’s why the makers of Accutane first issued a black-box warning for possible increased suicidal behavior and then pulled the drug off the market.

-Suicide is too complex of an issue to discuss fully in this article.
-In general, it’s my impression that souls may pre-plan the possibility of suicide to:
+In general, it’s my impression that souls do not plan to definitely die by suicide.
+However, they may pre-plan a life that contains the possibility of suicide to: